-Did you know that walking in nature can improve your health dramatically?
-The amazing thing about spending time in nature is that you don’t have to run a 5K through the woods to obtain the benefits of the great outdoors.
-A simple stroll through a park, taking breaks on a rooftop garden or a nice hike can provide you with health benefits nearly equal to that of exercise alone.
+Did you know that walking in nature can give you additional health benefits above those of walking alone?
+The amazing thing about spending time in nature is that you don’t have to run a 5K through the woods to benefit from the great outdoors.
+A simple stroll through a park, taking breaks on a rooftop garden, or a nice hike can provide you with health benefits nearly equal to that of exercise alone.

 Why should you walk in a natural setting?
 Walking in nature doesn’t just give great physical benefits, but also gives additional mental health and productivity benefits.
 These benefits are in addition to the great benefits walking gives by itself.
 Keep reading to learn about how walking in nature can change your life!

 The physical health benefits of spending time in nature could save your life, or least extend it for several more years.
 The vitamin D you receive from being outdoors and spending time in natural light can help prevent serious diseases.
 A John Hopkins University study reveals that to maximize the benefits of vitamin D, one should exercise outdoors.
 Vitamin D and outdoor exercise both also help to lower blood pressure and reduce the risk of heart attack and stroke.